sabaat/spark2.2/README.md

 # Spark

 Spark is an open-source distributed computing system written in [Scala](http://www.scala-lang.org).
-The project was started by Ph.D. students from the [AMPLab](https://amplab.cs.berkeley.edu) and is an integral part of the [Berkeley Data Analytics Stack](https://amplab.cs.berkeley.edu/software/) (BDAS—affectionately pronounced "bad-ass").

 Like Hadoop MapReduce, Spark is designed to run functions over large collections of data, by supporting a simplified set of high-level data processing operations akin to the iterators we've been learning about in class.
 One of the most common uses of such systems is to implement parallel query processing in high level languages such as SQL.
 In fact, many recent research and development efforts in Spark have gone towards supporting a scalable and interactive relational database abstraction.

 We'll be using, modifying, and studying aspects of Spark in this class to understand key concepts of modern data systems.
 More importantly you will see that the ideas we're covering in class -- some of which are decades old -- are still very relevant today.
 Specifically, we will be adding features to [Spark SQL](https://spark.apache.org/sql/).